-Regarding stress management practices, soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 registered highest values of CGR, RGR and NAR at different stages of crop in both the years of experimentation.
-CGR is influenced by LAI, photosynthetic rate and leaf angle.
-A similar increase in CGR was observed in the soil treated with super absorbent polymer.
+Regarding stress management practices, soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 registered highest values of CGR, RGR, and NAR at different stages of crop in both the years of experimentation.
+CGR is influenced by LAI, photosynthetic rate, and leaf angle.
+A similar increase in CGR was observed in the soil treated with the super absorbent polymer.
 Similar results also recorded by Yazdani et al. (2007) in soybean.
-SAPs can be efficiently used to reduce erosion, runoff and soil losses, increasing the infiltration rates and the hydrophilic nature of the soil surface which aids seed germination, emergence and growth rate (Roqieh Barihi et al., 2013).
+SAPs can be efficiently used to reduce erosion, runoff, and soil losses, increasing the infiltration rates and the hydrophilic nature of the soil surface, which aids seed germination, emergence, and growth rate (Roqieh Barihi et al., 2013).

-Further.
-PPFM favoured the production of plant growth regulators, IAA, cytokinin and GA, which resulted in diverse physiological effect in plants.
+Further, PPFM favored the production of plant growth regulators, IAA, cytokinin, and GA, which resulted in diverse physiological effects in plants.
 It stimulates the division, extension and differentiation of plant cells, enhances plant growth parameters like CGR, RGR and NAR.
-The similar results were also reported by Sivakumar et al. (2017).
+Similar results were also reported by Sivakumar et al. (2017).

-Seed cotton yield (Table 7)
+Seed cotton yield

-Yield is contributed by different yield parameters and any change in one parameter as influenced by extraneous factor, will alter the yield significantly.
-In the present study, the increase in seed cotton yield could be attributed to greater and consistent available soil moisture due to combined influence of BBF, soil conditioner and foliar nutrition of PPFM increased that resulted in better crop growth rate and seed cotton yield.
+Yield is contributed by different yield parameters and any change in one parameter as influenced by an extraneous factor will alter the yield significantly.
+In the present study, the increase in seed cotton yield could be attributed to greater and consistent available soil moisture due to combined influence of BBF, soil conditioner and foliar nutrition of PPFM increased that resulted in better crop growth rate and seed cotton yield(Table 7).

-Among the in-situ moisture conservation measure, BBF recorded significantly higher seed cotton yield of 1,246 in 2016 and 1,590 kg ha-1 during 2017.
-The yield increases under BBF were 23 per cent (2016) and 19 per cent (2017) as compared to compartmental bunding (Fig.1).
+Among the in-situ moisture conservation measure, BBF recorded a significantly higher seed cotton yield of 1,246 in 2016 and 1,590 kg ha-1 during 2017.
+The yield increases under BBF were 23 % (2016) and 19 % (2017) as compared to compartmental bunding (Fig.1).
 The broad bed furrow system significantly influenced the seed cotton yield as compared to other land configuration.
-Increment in seed cotton yield is due to more soil moisture availability at the root zone which favoured better crop growth rate and higher translocation leading to production of larger leaf area which was responsible for harvesting more solar energy.
-This coupled with higher stomatal conductance and transpiration rate resulted accumulation of more photosyntheates and ultimately the seed cotton yield.
-This is in similarity with the findings of Muralidaran and Solaimalai (2005).
+Increment in seed cotton yield is due to more soil moisture availability at the root zone which favored better crop growth rate and higher translocation leading to the production of larger leaf area which was responsible for harvesting more solar energy.
+This, coupled with higher stomatal conductance and transpiration rate resulted in the accumulation of more photosynthates and, ultimately, the seed cotton yield.
+This is in similarity to the findings of Muralidaran and Solaimalai (2005).